apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 To check the health of your CloudStack installation, go to Infrastructure --> System VMs and refresh the UI from time to time - you should see “S-1-VM” and “V-2-VM” system VMs (SSVM and CPVM) in State=Running and Agent State=Up
-After that you can go to Images --> Templates, click on the built-in template named "CentOS 5.5(64-bit) no GUI (KVM)", then click on "Zones" tab - and observe how the Status is moving from a few percents downloaded up to fully downloaded, after which the Status will show as "Download Complete" and "Ready" column will say "Yes".
+After that you can go to Images --> Templates, click on the built-in Template named "CentOS 5.5(64-bit) no GUI (KVM)", then click on "Zones" tab - and observe how the Status is moving from a few percents downloaded up to fully downloaded, after which the Status will show as "Download Complete" and "Ready" column will say "Yes".
-After this is done, you will be able to deploy a VM from this template.
+After this is done, you will be able to deploy an Instance from this Template.